Growing Native Plants

 Plants in the Australian National Botanic Gardens are doing well in a variety of situations, from well-drained rocky soils to wetter conditions.
 The trees differ in their growth habit, some being pyramidal with straight trunks while others have a more branching habit with twisted trunks.
 Most of the trees were planted in autumn 1971 and in six years had reached heights from 3-8 m.

 Some trees suffer minor frost damage to new tips during winter, and caterpillars and the native leaf-cutting bee cause minor damage to the foliage.
-Care should be taken not to position this species where its branches will overhang a house as large falling limbs could cause major damage to the roof.
+All eucalypts have an efficient method for shedding limbs, as described by Jacobs (1955).
+For this reason, larger species such as A. costata should not be planted so that they will overhang dwellings.

 Name meaning: Angophora costata